 Duplex arrangement and separation

-t is recommended that, for bands identified for use by IMT, IMT systems operating in FDD mode should maintain the conventional duplex direction, with mobile terminal transmit within the lower band and base station transmit within the upper band.
+IMT systems operating in FDD mode could operate using the conventional duplex direction: mobile terminal transmit at the lower frequencies and the base station transmit at the higher frequencies.

-In the conventional duplex direction for FDD terrestrial mobile systems, the mobile terminal transmits at the lower frequencies and the base station at the higher frequencies.
 This is because the system performance is generally constrained by the uplink link budget due to the limited transmit power of terminals.

 In order to facilitate coexistence with adjacent services, in some instances it may be desirable to reverse the duplex direction, with the mobile terminal transmit within the upper band and base station transmit within the lower band.
 These cases are specified in the applicable Sections.

 It is recommended that for administrations wishing to implement only part of an IMT frequency arrangement, the channel pairing should be consistent with the duplex frequency separations of the full frequency arrangement.